samson623/Domino-Score/README.md

 A modern, feature-rich web application for tracking domino game scores with real-time gameplay, leaderboards, and premium features.

+> This line was added as a simple change to test GitHub pull requests.

 ## 🌟 Features

 ### Core Functionality